Valentin-Gonay/cross-beta-predictor/README.md

 <a  name="Libraries-and-dependencies"></a>
 ## 1. Libraries and dependancies

-Cross-Beta predictor has been tested for `python 3.8`
+Cross-Beta predictor has been tested for `python 3.8` and `python 3.12`

 *  `pickle (v 0.0.12)`  *(installed by default since python 3.7)*
 *  `numpy (v 1.24.2)`